voyd-lang/voyd/reference/spec/surface.md

 # The Surface Language Specification

-This specification defines the language users write, the "surface" void language.
+This specification defines the language users write, the "surface" voyd language.

 This surface language spec includes: